OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

 }
 ```

-Step 2.3 Add Code to add rows, columns and data hierarchies.
+Step 2.3 Add Code to add rows, columns and data hierarchies on the adjustPivot method.

 ```javascript
 async function adjustPivot() {